-We introduce а generalized projection operator, denoted by the symbol π , that is similar to aggregation operator.
+We introduce the notion of a generalized that unifies duplicate eliminating projections corresponds to the SQL distinct adjective, duplicate preserving projections, group by, and aggregations, in common framework.
+We introduce a generalized projection operator, denoted by the symbol $\pi$ , that is similar to aggregation operator.
 A GP takes as its argument a relation R and outputs a new relation based on the subscript of the GP.
 The subscript specifies the computation to be done on R. The subscript has two parts:[2]

 1. A set of group by components.
 We refer to them as components and not attribute because they may be functions of attributes and not just attributes.
-For instance, the GP $\pi{A^B}(R)$ is written as the following SQL query:
+For instance, the GP $\pi{A^B}$ (R) is written as the following SQL query:

-Select (AB) from R group by (AB).
+Select (A\B) from R group by (A\B).